Coronations in Europe: Portugal

-King Manuel II of Portugal and the Algarves, wearing the Mantle of Luís I, with the Crown of João VI, on the day of his Acclamation.
+King Manuel II of Portugal and the Algarves, wearing the Mantle of Luís I, on the day of his Acclamation.

 In 1646, immediately after his coronation, King João IV of Portugal and the Algarves consecrated the Crown of Portugal to the Virgin Mary, proclaiming her to be the Queen and patroness of his nation.
 After this act, no Portuguese sovereign ever wore a crown.
 The Portuguese monarchy was abolished in 1910.

 João IV's coronation followed a pattern similar to the coronations of the kings of France and pre-Reformation England, as laid out in the Roman Pontifical.
 The Habsburg monarchs that preceded João IV as kings of Portugal were also not crowned; during the Iberian Union, the practice of not having a coronation ceremony was extended to Portugal.

 Before the assumption of the Portuguese throne by the Habsburgs, kings of Portugal used to be anointed and crowned in the Jeronimos Monastery in Lisbon, in a manner similar to the coronation of João IV.
 Thereafter, Portuguese monarchs have only been acclaimed.